 Transport to Bishop Wordsworth's Grammar School or South Wilts Grammar School in Salisbury

-Even if you are unsure where you are going to study, apply for transport now
+You shoud apply for transport as soon as possible, even if you are unsure where you are going to study

 All applications from Wiltshire residents are assessed according to Wiltshire Council's education transport policy.
 For further information on the policy, refer to the additional information in the post 16 transport policy statement.
-Both documents are available in the downloads section at the bottom of this page, or phone 0300 456 0100 to request copies.
+Both documents are available from firstname.lastname@example.org or telephone 0300 456 0100 to request copies.

 Do not complete the application form if you are: